Showing posts with label Satan. Show all posts

 4. His only remaining opportunity for repentance was his final moment during the hanging.*

-5. Conclusion: If Judas authentically repented in his final moment, he could possibly have found salvation.
+5. Conclusion: If Judas authentically repented in his final moment, he could possibly have found salvation, though tradition does not not lean toward this.

-Certainly, if Judas indeed repented in his final moment, his path is not a safe one to follow.
+Certainly, if hypothetically Judas indeed repented in his final moment, his path is not a safe one to follow.
 None of us know their hour, and it is foolish to plan for a deathbed confession.
 Judas's example amplifies our need to repent and seek refuge in the sacrament of confession regularly, and especially when we commit a grave sin.

 *There is a thought that Judas did not die by hanging, rather that he plunged from a cliff (cf. Acts 1:18), or that he hung himself and the rope broke, thus spilling him on the rock.
 But, for the purposes of this thought exercise, whether Judas's final moments came at the rope or on the rocks, the point remains the same—his last chance for repentance was his final moment.